captn3m0/codechef/_problems/medium/KOL16E.md

 ### Output

-For each line of input, produce exactly one line of output like either "Case <test-case>: <N>-sum" or "Case <test-case>: <N>-altersum".
+For each line of input, produce exactly one line of output like either "Case &lt;test-case&gt;: &lt;N&gt;-sum" or "Case &lt;test-case&gt;: &lt;N&gt;-altersum".
 Please see sample input and output for details.

 ### Sample